mindphil/batched-document-parsing/README.md

 Although I tried to generalize this version, it was still designed to meet a specific standard.
 As I continue to learn more about programming and explore more advanced techniques, I would be open to revisiting this project to find ways to enhance its functionality for a broader range of contexts.

 Currently, while the program does save some time, the process is still monotonous.
 As you'll see, you can only process one file at a time.
 I plan to evolve the program into a batch processing solution for entire folders/directories once I am confident in its accuracy.
+See [problems](problems).